davidmeadejr/github-curriculum-vitae/README.md

 * ### Builder (Proactive)

-I also enjoy building with like-minded individuals.
-So you can often find me participating in hackathons.
-Most notably, in 2022 where I was selected as one of 30 out of over 100+ applicants by Google.
+I also enjoy building with like-minded individuals so you can often find me participating in hackathons.
+Most notably, in Q4 2022 where I was selected as one of 30 out of over 100+ applicants by Google.
 As one of the UK's best and brightest underrepresented thinkers to participate in a data themed hackathon.
 Where I co-founded Nudgewell, a personalised money saving and wellness app for homeowners and housemates.
 Where I created the initial screens and routing using React Native.
 Along with the functionality for interacting with the apps Python and Django built backend.

 <!-- **👣 Footprints**